wankhede04/blockswap.weather/README.md

    - Finally server will submit weather report in database with member ship ID and update lastCall in DB
 8. The watcher goroutine periodically fetches events from the contracts and updates their status based on simulated events.
 The server responds to the client with success or error messages for each request.

+## Future Prospect
+1. Rate limiting in distributed environments: Address the challenges of rate limiting in a distributed environment where multiple pods are deployed.
+This can be achieved by implementing a cache system (e.g., Redis) or handling rate limiting at the load balancer level.
+2. Security enhancements: Implement additional security measures such as input validation, request throttling, and protection against common web vulnerabilities (e.g., CSRF, XSS).
+3. Error handling and logging: Enhance error handling by providing meaningful error messages and implementing a robust logging mechanism to track application events and troubleshoot issues effectively.